If you don’t plan effectively, inflation could cause your pot of hard-earned cash to shrink

 The way to avoid this problem should be simple: place your money in savings accounts paying more than 3% interest.
 But, unfortunately, accounts paying that level of interest are few and far between.
 In fact, there isn’t a single traditional savings account that pays more than 3% interest.
-As of October 2017, the best you can do is a 2.55% return, and you’ll have to lock your money away for seven years to get that rate.
+In October 2017, the best you could do was a 2.55% return, and customers would have to lock their money away for seven years to get that rate.

 Plus, if you pay tax on your savings interest, then you need an even higher rate of interest to leave your money growing faster than inflation.
-You can’t even rely on a cash ISA to help you out – the best rate available at present is just 2.4% on a five-year fixed-rate ISA.
+You can’t even rely on a cash ISA to help you out – the best rate available at the time of writing was just 2.4% on a five-year fixed-rate ISA.

 The good news is that it is possible to get an inflation-beating return on your savings, as there are plenty of investment opportunities.
 But, this involves taking on a little more risk than a cash savings account.

 The FTSE 100 has delivered average growth of 9.1% a year over the past five years, so even putting your money into a FTSE tracker could help you beat inflation.
 Another option might be to invest in bonds – traditionally government bonds are seen as a very low-risk investment, but returns here have plummeted as people have raced to invest in these safe-haven investments.

 Investing can be particularly helpful if you are wanting to save money for the long term.
 Inflation can really take a bite out of your returns over long periods, so you need to make sure your money grows faster than the prices of goods you’ll want to buy with it.